To buy or not to buy from overseas ?

 If these rules work on paper, practically these exchanges are however hard to satisfy with customers living abroad.

-The greatest surprise that we meet in relation with the warranty is its duration.
+The greatest surprise that we meet in relation with the warranty is its duration : one receive one year of warranty to this dealer, two years to this other one...
 But unfortunately we often discover it too late, when the device fails to work... sometimes only a few days after the warranty expired!

-Let's take a common case.
-You wish to buy an electronic device in an international fair, in France for example.
-You learn that the japanese constructor does not offer an international warranty.
-You say OK, I will content with the warranty offered by the local representative.
 During the exhibition, the French seller offers you a rebate on the street price with a one-year warranty.
 Fine ! you say, and you buy the device and go back home, close to the German border.
 By chance, you visit a german seller supporting the same brand and, oh surprise, he learns you that he might have offered you a 2-year warranty in the same conditions...
 Where is Europe you wonder ?
 It does not intervene at this level but rather in the event of litigation.

-I questioned the manufacturer about this difference of marketing policies.
-The manufacturer answered me: "Icom Europe GMBH (Germany) and Icom France SA are two distinct companies and ICOM Japan does not propose an international warranty, also unfortunately we cannot assume the warranty of your device purchased out of our network".
+I questioned a manufacturer about this difference of marketing policies.
+He answered me: "Icom Europe GMBH (Germany) and Icom France SA are two distinct companies and ICOM Japan does not propose an international warranty, also unfortunately we cannot assume the warranty of your device purchased out of our network".
 This is well what we said previously.
 If this situation looks illogical for the buyer, this is a commercial act as any another one that binds a seller to a manufacturer, of course at the disadvantage of the customer crossing regularly the border.

 Extended and international warranty